Are you afraid to put your best foot forward? This is the time of year when millions of Americans wish their feet were more presentable.

 But lots of us are embarrassed to bare our toes in public.
 The problem is fungus.
 Such organisms love warm, dark places.
 Mildew grows on damp shower curtains.
 Mushrooms thrive on the underside of rotting logs.
 Shoes provide a perfect environment for the fungus that causes athlete’s foot or thick brown misshapen toenails.

 In most cases, toenail fungus is just a cosmetic issue.
 There’s no denying it: fungus-infected toenails aren’t pretty.
 One reader complained, “I’m a distance runner and have toenails that are fit to be seen only on Halloween.”

 Some people try home remedies first.
 Soaking the toes nightly in a solution of one part vinegar to two parts water may help some cases.
 Others respond to Vicks VapoRub or tea tree oil.
 If applied on the nail twice a day, one of these treatments may help clear toenail fungus.
-Some of our other favorites involve applications of hydrogen peroxide or amber Listerine foot soaks.

 Another problem many people suffer this time of year is foot odor.
 One mother complained about her daughter’s smelly feet: “She’s seven years old and has hot, sweaty feet which smell really bad!
 Perhaps the odor is worse now because it’s summer and she’s wearing tennis shoes all day.
 It’s almost enough to kill you when she takes her shoes off in the car!”